 Russia accedes to the Hague System for the International Registration of Industrial Designs4 May 2017

 On April 3, 2017, President Vladimir Putin signed the law on ratification of the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs.
 It took Russia 18 years to come to adoption of this international agreement concluded at a Diplomatic Conference in Geneva in 1999.
 Back then, Russia signed the final act of the conference, but for all that time it has not completed the domestic procedures necessary to adopt it as an international agreement of the Russian Federation.
-Now, finally the agreement has been ratified and after complying with formalities, i.e., delivery of the ratification instrument to the International Bureau of the World Intellectual Property Organization (IB of WIPO)—Russia will become a party to the Hague System for the International Registration of Industrial Designs.
-The law on ratification will enter into force on October 1, 2017.
-After this date the Ministry of Foreign Affairs of Russia will notify WIPO of the ratification, and in 3 months the Russian Federation may be designated in international applications for registration of industrial designs.
-This may be expected soon but not earlier than January 1, 2018.
+Now, finally the agreement was ratified and after complying with formalities, i.e., delivery of the ratification instrument to the International Bureau of the World Intellectual Property Organization (IB of WIPO)—Russia becomes a party to the Hague System for the International Registration of Industrial Designs.
+The law on ratification entered into force on October 1, 2017.
+After this date the Ministry of Foreign Affairs of Russia notified WIPO of the ratification, and in 3 months the Russian Federation may be designated in international applications for registration of industrial designs.

 The law on ratification contains a number of declarations clarifying how Russia will apply the Geneva Act of the Hague Agreement.
 These include: